 TGah Editor: Change the sentence below in P464L17 of D2.1 as follows (#3048):

 The typical transmit procedure is shown in Figure 24-27 (PHY transmit procedure for a SU transmission using S1G_1M preamble), Figure 24-28 (PHY transmit procedure for a SU transmission using S1G_SHORT preamble), and Figure 24-29 (PHY transmit procedure for a SU transmission using S1G_LONG preamble).
-For this, the FORMAT parameter of the PHY-TXSTART.request(TXVECTOR) primitive is S1G.
+For this transmit procedure, the FORMAT parameter of the PHY-TXSTART.request(TXVECTOR) primitive is S1G.
 These transmit procedures do not describe the operation of optional features, such as LDPC, STBC or MU.